kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 * LB: These are the load balancers that will be based on the LBaaS functionality of OpenStack.
 One LB is dedicated for the Master nodes \(to access the GUI\) while another is dedicated to the infrastructure nodes.

-**N.B**: The Load Balancer for the infrastructure nodes only exposes HTTPS port, put this in mind when creating routers for your application endpoints.
+**N.B**: The Load Balancer for the infrastructure nodes only exposes HTTPS port.
+Put this in mind when creating routers for your application endpoints.

-* Bastion Nova Host: This will be used as a jump host to the Openshift VMs, this is aligning with best security practices so that the VMs are not exposed directly to the internet.
+* Bastion Nova Host: This will be used as a jump host to the Openshift VMs.
+This is aligning with best security practices so that the VMs are not exposed directly to the internet.
 Also the actual installation will be initiated from here \(i.e. it will be used as the deployment host\).

 ## Infrastructure Deployment

-The infrastructure will be created using terraform, the following terraform modules are available:
+The infrastructure will be created using terraform.
+The following terraform modules are available:

 * Compute: Used to create the Nova compute VMs